Zhangjiakou: Tourism

 Lying in between the Mongolian Plateau and the North China Plain, Zhangjiakou has a somewhat rugged topography characterized by high mountains, deep valleys, and rocky pathways.
 As a result, it serves as a perfect natural screen for Beijing, which has made it a strategic priority militarily since ancient times.
 It is called "The Gateway to Beijing" and "The Mountain City beyond the Great Wall".
 The grand Yan Mountain, the towering Taihang Mountain, the vast grasslands, and the meandering Sangyang River converge here.
 The city government has regarded tourism as a major driving force of the city's economy and continues to develop the industry.

 As a place where water resources for Beijing is located, ecological and sustainable development have been emphasized by local government.
 Due to its less impact on environment than heavy industry, tourism figures significantly in local policies of development.
-Possessing diverse landforms, such as plains, hills, mountains, basins and grasslands, Zhangjiakou is an ideal place for holidays, entertainment sightseeing for neighbour middle class and can provide tourists with a variety of experiences.
+Possessing diverse landforms, such as plains, hills, mountains, basins and grasslands, Zhangjiakou is an ideal place for holidays, entertainment sightseeing for middle class citizens and can provide tourists with a variety of experiences.
 In the area, there are significant differences in different seasons.
 In winter, tourists can ski in Chongli Mountains; in spring, they can visit historical sites; in summer, visitors can sleep in Mongolian yurts on Zhangbei Grassland, where annual musical events were held and taste fresh mutton; while in autumn, visitors can taste Huailai wine and take a bath in nearby hot springs.

 In today's Zhangbei county a major attraction are the ruins and museum of the former Yuan capital Zhongdu.